Psyche-R1: Towards Reliable Psychological LLMs through Unified Empathy, Expertise, and Reasoning: Psyche-R1 Psyche-R1

-\paragraph{Data Cleaning.} To ensure data quality, we implement several important data cleaning steps to improve the quality. \begin{itemize} \item To process materials in non-textual formats such as images and PDFs, we employ OLMOCR\footnote{https://olmocr.allenai.org/} for accurate text recognition and conversion to text format.
-Subsequently, three trained volunteers manually curate the OCR-extracted data to ensure the resulting corpus is suitable for downstream processing.

-\item We standardize the usage of Chinese and English punctuation and remove irrelevant content, including emojis, emoticons, and links, to filter out potential noise.

-\item After previous step, for empathetic dialogue construction, we further use LLMs to evaluate the reasonableness and relevance of QA pairs and filter responses that lack substantive advice.
-For instance, given the question ``I have been experiencing insomnia recently and feel anxious.
-What should I do?", if the response is merely ``Believe that everything will get better," it would be filtered out due to the absence of specific professional advice.
+\boldpara{Data Cleaning.} To ensure the data quality, we implement several important data cleaning steps: (1) To process materials in non-textual formats such as images and PDFs, we employ \texttt{OLMOCR}\footnote{\url{https://olmocr.allenai.org/}} for accurate text recognition and conversion to text format; (2) We standardize the usage of Chinese and English punctuation and remove irrelevant content, including emojis, emoticons, and links, to filter out potential noise; (3) To construct the empathetic dialogue data from resource \textbf{Type} \uppercase\expandafter{\romannumeral4}, we leverage LLMs to evaluate the reasonableness and relevance of counselor responses and filter out replies that lack substantive advice.
+For example, given the question ``I have recently experienced insomnia and feel anxious.
+What should I do?'', if the response is merely ``Everything will get better,'' it would be filtered due to the absence of practical advice.